freeCodeCamp/freeCodeCamp/guide/english/bootstrap/buttons/index.md

 <button type="button" class="btn btn-xs">Extra Small</button>

+#### CSS files
+Bootstrap includes a handful of options for including some or all of our compiled CSS.

+CSS files  	               Layout	         Content 	   Components	     Utilities bootstrap.css bootstrap.min.css
+                          Included         Included	   Included	       Included bootstrap-grid.css bootstrap-grid.min.css
+                       Only grid system	 Not included	 Not included   Only flex utilities bootstrap-reboot.css bootstrap-reboot.min.css
+                        Not included	   Only Reboot	  Not included	  Not included JS files

 #### Bootstrap Outlined Buttons:
 It is possible to also have outlined buttons rather than fully colored in ones.
 This is achieved by placing the mid fix `outline` between the button class you want.
 A sample usage would be as follows: